algosup/2022-Project-Artificial-Intelligence-Group-E/Documents/Functional_Specifications.md

 </details>

 ### Terminology

 [^1]: The term nanocomputer is increasingly used to refer to general computing devices of size comparable to a credit card.

+[^2]: Arduino is an open-source hardware and software company, project, and user community that designs and manufactures single-board microcontrollers and microcontroller kits for building digital devices.

+[^3]: Raspberry Pi is a small single-board computers developed by the Raspberry Pi Foundation.